devee8/soc-lore/events/a-fighting-night.md

 We see Cocoa, Guzman and Maitha facing off against Calamities.
 The MC and others find them.
 Cocoa is touched that they cam to rescue them, but Garcia says they came for the wishing machine.
 Acambe and Gloria appear near the wishing machine.
 Cocoa warns them to stay away from it as a gust of cold air hits and pushes them into the wishing machine.
 Gloria and Acambe get absorbed into the machine.

 Homa contacts the MC and has Shahin give the MC the Haste and Push/Pull abilities.
-MC uses Push/Pull to push a couple of Calamaties over the edge.
-The group takes on the rest of the Calamaties.
+MC uses Push/Pull to push a couple of Calamities over the edge.
+The group takes on the rest of the Calamities.

 The group determines they need to shut the wishing machine down.
 Beryl appears during the battle to fit the missing parts back into the machine.
 Beryl tries to put the parts back in but the wishing machine blowser her away.
 She leaves it up to the group to put the parts back.

-A huge Calamaty appears.
-Agata tells the MC to focus on the wishing machine while they focus on the Calamaties.
+A huge Calamity appears.
+Agata tells the MC to focus on the wishing machine while they focus on the Calamities.
 Samantha agrees.
 Maitha who has been silent comments that the Bond between these people is eviable.

 After placing the parts back into the wishing machine Gloria and Acambe reappear.
 Samantha and Agata rejoice.
 Garcia quips that Agata is still having fun.
 Agata asks Garcia how it feels fighting alongside her and teases that it's pretty good right?
 Garcia says Agata is talking crazy.
 Cocoa thanks everyone for rescuing them.
 Gloria echos that sentiment.